Team-Resourceful/ResourcefulBeesDocs/docs/extra_stuff/list_bee_traits.md

 ### **blaze**

-* Makes bee immune to Lava,
+* Makes bee immune to Lava, Fire, and Hot Floors
+* Sets player on fire when attacking
+* Sets self on fire as visual effect
+* Has blaze particle effects

 ### **can_swim**

+*

 ### **creeper**